For those who don’t know, this is a series I’m currently running that takes you through all the steps to creating and maintaining a blog.

 This will open up a dialogue box that shows all the pictures you have uploaded into your library (see below).

 To add a new image, just click the “Add New” button and it will open a dialogue box for you to select your image.

 Once the picture has been uploaded into your library, just click the Submit button at the bottom right and your image will appear in your blog post.

 Once the image is in your blog post, you can make amendments.
 To do this, simply click on the picture to select it.
-An option menu will then appear (see below).
+An options menu will then appear (see below).

 Alignment – The first four icons affect the alignment.
-This can make the image align beside the text (image to the right of text, image in the centre or image to the left of text).
-The forth is image not aligned with text.
+This can make the image align beside the text (image to the right of the text, image in the centre or image to the left of text).
+The forth is ‘image not aligned with text’.